variantjs/vue/README.md

 # VariantJS/Vue (PREVIEW)

 - Consider that this is a preview all components are subject to change until I release the final version.
-- If you find any error feel free to create [an issue](https://github.com/variantjs/vue/issues) or open a PR.
+- If you find any error, typo or have comments feel free to create [an issue](https://github.com/variantjs/vue/issues) or open a PR.
-- Also a friendly reminder to consider [sponsor](https://github.com/sponsors/alfonsobries) there is a lot of work behind.
+- Also a friendly reminder to consider [sponsor this project](https://github.com/sponsors/alfonsobries) there is a lot of work behind, **a lot**.

 *Components that are ready to be tested*